gamedevboi/bitso-Grid-bot/README.md

 # bitso-Grid
-A bot that buys and Sell bitcoin, eth, or any cryptocurrency available for the Mexican Exchange Bitso using a Grid strategy using bitso API
+A bot that buys and Sell bitcoin, eth, xrp, ltc or any cryptocurrency available for the Mexican Exchange Bitso using a Grid strategy using bitso API

 ##Bitso uses Python 2.7